-Artifacts found in the museum

-ing at the Henry S. Jacobs Camp in Utica, MS, but when the camp needed the building in 2012, the collection was placed in storage.
+Artifacts found in the museum were originally located in a building at the Henry S. Jacobs Camp in Utica, MS, but when the camp needed the building in 2012, the collection was placed in storage.
 Plans were begun under the leadership of Macy Hart, who had been Director of Jacobs Camp and founder of the Museum, for another location for the Museum.
 It was found in New Orleans because of its Jewish population, tourism industry and the fact that it did not have a Jewish-themed attraction.
 Today, this beautiful Museum is a testament to the hard work of many people.